 Aalborg Akvavit Distillery was a Danish akvavit manufacturer, which was founded in 1881 by C.F.
 Tietgen, Isidor Henius and C.A.
 Olesen.

 The historic buildings are the area’s identity and the starting point for future development.
 New functions are established based on the history of the place, so that all elements reinforce each other as a whole.

 The master plan is based on mapping and analysis of the individual building typologies, materials and details as well as the spatial qualities that already exist in the industrial urban space.
-In addition, it is an essential part of the place’s future identity that the original narrative about alcohol production – the process from potato to alcohol – can be deduced both outside and inside and in the plant as a whole.
+In addition, it is an essential part of the place’s future identity that the original narrative about alcohol production – the process from potato to alcohol – can be deduced both inside and outside and in the plant as a whole.